Eudemonic AI Dashboard

 34.12%

-Cohorts reporting elevated pressure
+Cohort reporting elevated pressure themes

-Academic workload pie chart
+Illustrative academic workload chart

-Evidence source: aggregated cohort responses (no individual identification)
+Evidence source: aggregated cohort responses only

 Future & employability concerns